nasirov/anibozu/README.md

    an **[EventSource compatible browser](https://developer.mozilla.org/en-US/docs/Web/API/EventSource#Browser_compatibility)**  with enabled
    JavaScript
 2. Enter your **[MyAnimeList](https://myanimelist.net/)** username. **Your anime list must be public!**
-3. Choose at least one FanDub site
+3. Choose at least one Fandub site
 4. Submit the form

 #### As a result:

 - You will receive your anime check result in real time title by title
-- On a FanDub link hover you will see a hint with a new episode name.
+- On a Fandub link hover you will see a hint with a new episode name.
 This feature is useful for a Fandub site which links don't contain an episode and you have to choose it manually in an embedded player
-- Titles from "Available" section have links to FanDub sites
+- Titles from "Available" section have links to Fandub sites
 - Titles from "Not Available" and "Not Found" sections have links to MyAnimeList site